RagingTech/ThemisToDiscord/README.md

 1. Place the ThemisToDiscord.jar file in your /plugins folder.
 2. Start or restart the server
 3. Run `/ttd url <webhookUrl>` (replace `<webhookUrl>` with your webhook url)
-4. Optionally, run /ttd test to ensure the setup is functioning
+4. Optionally, run `/ttd test` to ensure the setup is functioning

 Alternatively, editing the config file located at /plugins/ThemisToDiscord/config.yml and then running `/ttd reload` is a suitable replacement for step 3.

 ## Default Colors

+All of these colors can be modified via the config file.

 | Check Type | Hex Color | Textual Color |
 | --- | --- | --- |